AlexsJones/whisper-core/README.md

   Using dynamically generated dual encrypted one time sessions; we're giving you the tools to speak your mind without   worrying about who is listening in.

-`Depends on jnxlibc and whisper-protocol to be installed`
 ---
 ##For Users